Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Phone: (325)-676-9381

-Citizens’ Rights & Responsibilities Regarding Taylor County Public Records
+Citizens’ Rights & Accountabilities Regarding Taylor County Public Records

 Public records should always be available but should also always be used responsibly.